-"Indoor" means cultivation within a structure primarily or exclusively using artificial lighting.

-"Infusion" means a process by which cannabis, cannabinoids, cannabis concentrates, or manufactured cannabis are directly incorporated into a product formulation (e.g. oil, milk, butter, other lipids) to produce a cannabis product including: edibles such as baked goods, tinctures, lotions and salves, soaps, vape pens, and the like.

-"Irrigation" means use of water by any Commercial Cannabis Cultivation activity.

-"Licensee" means a person issued a state license to engage in Commercial Cannabis Activity.

-"Local Water Source" means water withdrawal from a Waterbody occurring on the same parcel(s) or premises, or in their vicinity.

-"Manufacturing" means a process whereby the raw agricultural product is transformed into a concentrate, an edible product, or a topical product, and the production, preparation, propagation, or compounding of cannabis or cannabis products, directly or indirectly, by extraction methods, independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis.

-"Metering device" means a device capable of measuring the rate of: direct diversion, collection to storage, and withdrawal or release of water from storage.

-"Microbusiness" means a facility host to several Commercial Cannabis Activities under a single license including cultivation on an area less than 10,000 square feet, distribution, manufacturing without use of volatile solvents, and retail sales.

-"Mixed-Light" means cultivation using a combination of natural and supplemental artificial lighting.

-"Non-Diversionary Water Source" means not involving the withdrawal of water from a Waterbody.

-"Non-forested areas" means areas not growing any trees, whether due to natural conditions or through a conversion of Timberland, conducted prior to January 1, 2016.

-"Nursery" means a facility that produces only clones, immature plants, and seeds for wholesale to licensed cultivators to be used specifically for the planting, propagation, and cultivation of cannabis, or to licensed distributors.

-"Off-site Processing Facility" means the location or facility where cannabis is dried, cured, graded, trimmed, and/or packaged when conducted at premises separate from the cultivation site where the processed cannabis is grown and harvested.
+- "Indoor" means cultivation within a structure primarily or exclusively using artificial lighting. - "Infusion" means a process by which cannabis, cannabinoids, cannabis concentrates, or manufactured cannabis are directly incorporated into a product formulation (e.g. oil, milk, butter, other lipids) to produce a cannabis product including: edibles such as baked goods, tinctures, lotions and salves, soaps, vape pens, and the like. - "Irrigation" means use of water by any Commercial Cannabis Cultivation activity. - "Licensee" means a person issued a state license to engage in Commercial Cannabis Activity. - "Local Water Source" means water withdrawal from a Waterbody occurring on the same parcel(s) or premises, or in their vicinity. - "Manufacturing" means a process whereby the raw agricultural product is transformed into a concentrate, an edible product, or a topical product, and the production, preparation, propagation, or compounding of cannabis or cannabis products, directly or indirectly, by extraction methods, independently by means of chemical synthesis, or by a combination of extraction and chemical synthesis. - "Metering device" means a device capable of measuring the rate of: direct diversion, collection to storage, and withdrawal or release of water from storage. - "Microbusiness" means a facility host to several Commercial Cannabis Activities under a single license including cultivation on an area less than 10,000 square feet, distribution, manufacturing without use of volatile solvents, and retail sales. - "Mixed-Light" means cultivation using a combination of natural and supplemental artificial lighting. - "Non-Diversionary Water Source" means not involving the withdrawal of water from a Waterbody. - "Non-forested areas" means areas not growing any trees, whether due to natural conditions or through a lawfully permitted conversion of Timberland, conducted prior to January 1, 2016.
+For purposes of this Section, non-forested areas refer to those lands with a land use designation other than Coastal Commercial Timberland (TC). - "Nursery" means a facility that produces only clones, immature plants, and seeds for wholesale to licensed cultivators to be used specifically for the planting, propagation, and cultivation of cannabis, or to licensed distributors. - "Off-site Processing Facility" means the location or facility where cannabis is dried, cured, graded, trimmed, and/or packaged when conducted at premises separate from the cultivation site where the processed cannabis is grown and harvested.